redis/docs/content/operate/kubernetes/architecture/_index.md

 Creating an Active-Active database requires routing [network access]({{< relref "/operate/kubernetes/networking/" >}}) between two Redis Enterprise clusters residing in different Kubernetes clusters.
 Without the proper access configured for each cluster, syncing between the databases instances will fail.

+The admission controller is required for Active-Active databases on Kubernetes, to validate changes to the custom resources.

+For more details and installation information, see [Active-Active databases]({{<relref "/operate/kubernetes/active-active/">}})

 ## RedisEnterpriseRemoteCluster RERC

+The RedisEnterpriseRemoteCluster (RERC) contains details allowing the REC to link to the RedisEnterpriseActiveActiveDatabase (REAADB).
+The RERC resource is listed in the REAADB resource to become a participating cluster for the Active-Active database.

+For more details, see the [RERC API reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_remote_cluster_api">}}).

 ## RedisEnterpriseActiveActiveDatabase REAADB

+The RedisEnterpriseActiveActiveDatabase (REAADB) resource creates and manages a database that spans more than one Kubernetes cluster.

+For more details, see the [REAADB API reference]({{<relref "/operate/kubernetes/reference/redis_enterprise_active_active_database_api">}}).

 ## Metrics